LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 192-205

-yielding code which may be excuted onto various backends.
+yielding code which may be excuted with various backends.
 In the case that the code will not be off loaded to a device, ``RAJA::forall`` loops may be nested